How much of my paycheck should I be saving?

 As much as the 50-30-20 savings rule might seem simple, life is more complicated than that.
 Learn some tips to manage your savings, according to your own lifestyle.

-Short-term goals (expenses within less than a year)
+- Short-term goals (expenses with less than a year)

-Run this calculation with every goal on your list.
-By the time you've done, you probably realise you can’t save enough (sometimes you can realise that you need to keep more than your income to fulfil all your ‘wants’.
+Once you’ve run this calculation with every goal on your list, you may find that you can’t save enough, or need to keep more than your income to fulfil all your ‘wants’.
 So, what can you do?

-From here, you can figure out exactly what you could save every month, and how that lines up with your short and medium-term savings goals.
+Figure out exactly what you could save every month, and how that lines up with your short and medium-term savings goals.
 You may need to reconstruct your goals and amounts to fit with the realities of your life.